Shadowsinger/processingTest/README.md

-A cool 3d thing
+3D Pacman-style game

+#Authors
+* Kevin Hsu
+* Alek Westover

+#Maps
+* Each map level starts with a line of `---`
+* Lines that start with `#` will not be read

 #TODO List
 * Camera switching
 * Main character gravity, wall interaction
 * Map generating

 * Collect keys
 * Scoreboard
 * Ghost algorithms
 * Dr Strange portal
 * Walking on walls